davisjrule/visual-sort/README.md

 ## Usage

-R - Resets the initial array of values
+R - Resets the initial array of values <br />
-I - Performs insertion sort on the generated list
+I - Performs insertion sort on the generated list <br />
 B - Performs bubble sort on the generated list